Recognize Child Abuse

 When a child or youth chooses to tell you something is happening to them it means they trust you and have identified you as a safe person to talk to.
 It is important to prepare ourselves and know how to react when hearing their story.
 How you react will have an impact on them and it’s crucial to know how to respond and what action needs to be taken.
 Read through the steps below to prepare and know how to help a child or youth in need when they come to you.

-• Do not let the child see or sense any negative emotions or reactions, this may traumatize them.
+• Remain Calm & Be Strong: Do not let the child see or sense any negative emotions or reactions, this may traumatize them.

-*Information provided by the Zebra Child Protection Centre.
+*Information provided by the Zebra Child Protection Centre

 How to Let a Child Lead